InfiniteDevelopment/Instagram-growth/README.md

 ## Setup
 ### Download the script to your server
+Download the files to a folder on your server.
+You need both the config.php and instagram-growth.php file Before it can run you need to update the config.php file.

 ### Edit the config file (config.php)
+You need to configure all the fields.
+And replace the UPPERCASE text with your own information I already provided a default setup.
+To get your access_token see the guide below.
 ```PHP
 $conf = array(
 	'username' => 'YOUR_USERNAME',